-Pupils with mental health needs are often identified by those closest to them; their parents or the classroom staff.
-These concerns are discussed with either the SENDCO / Mental Health Lead depending on their nature.
+Pupils with mental health needs are often identified by those closest to them: their parents or the classroom staff.
+These concerns are discussed with either the SENDCo/Mental Health Lead or the Headteacher.

-Staff all receive training on helping them recognise the symptoms that a mental health difficulty is affecting their daily lives.
+Staff all receive training to helping them recognise the symptoms that a mental health difficulty is affecting a child's daily life.